dbusbridge/int2vec/README.md

 ```
 [8, 9, 0, 1, 2, ..., 8, 9, 0, ...]
 ```
-(Technical aside: a small amout of noise is added to the sequences to let them contain more information about which numbers are close to eachother)
+(Technical aside: a small amount of noise is added to the sequences to let them contain more information about which numbers are close to each other)

 Of course, knowing about numbers, we don't know that they are ordered yet.
 The code for training with this new corpus is in `int2vec_skip_circle.py` and the results are glorious:

 <br>
 <p align="center"><img src="img/int2vec_skip_circle.png" height="400" width="400"></p>
 <br>